 Master Makarov looked at her oddly, of course he knew.
 "Yes.
 About the curse about the particular Eater that trailed after your mother and now after you as well."
 He adjusted himself in his chair, again reaching into his desk, eyes looking for something once again.

 Lucy grit her teeth, trying to withhold the anger she felt.
 If he knew why hadn't he warned her?
 Given her some heads up before this surprise hit her by storm?!
 How many people knew about this inevitable curse that sat upon her shoulders like a crushing boulder?

 "Ah.
 Here it is."
 He muttered, pulling his hand back out of the swallowing black hole.
 His wrinkled hand reaching across his desk and placing a large misshaped, rusty key in her hand.
 He smiled at her cryptically, closing her clammy fingers over the key then retracting.

 "What is this?"
-Lucy asked, opening her hand once again to gaze at the ugly key in bemused wonder.
+Lucy asked, opening her hand once again to gaze at the ugly key in wonder.

 "A good luck charm mostly," he shrugged, "but I've heard it can also carry incredible properties, it may just help you unlock the mysteries to your past and future."
-He winked mystifying.

 Lucy blinked at him dumbly, "my past?"
 She whispered.